East Ohio Conference

 CREATION CARE

+The Ohio Episcopal Area is excited to present the first virtual Green Church Training for local churches, coming Sunday, September 28, from 4:00-7:00 p.m. on Zoom.
 Green Church Training provides a solid foundation for moving your church toward green solutions.
-The training includes Biblical, Wesleyan, and United Methodist teachings on creation care; tips for forming a Green Team at your church; and plenty of ideas and suggestions for creative ways to green your church - plus time to plan and dream with your church team!
-The training must be attended by at least two people from each church (two lay or one lay, one clergy).
-After completing the training, churches will either create a Green Team (if they do not already have one) or complete a green project at their church.
-Cost of the training is $50 for a church team of two people; additional church members are welcome to attend at $10 per person.
-Dinner will be provided.
-Please register all participants from your church at the same time.
-The last day to register is August 17.
-If cost is a barrier, we have a limited number of scholarships available for your church to participate.
-Contact Melanie Thomas by e-mail to request a scholarship or with any other questions.
+The training includes Biblical, Wesleyan, and United Methodist resources for creation care; tips for forming a Green Team at your church; and plenty of ideas and suggestions for creative ways to green your church - plus time to plan and dream with your church team!
+The training should be attended by at least two people from each church (either two lay or one lay, one clergy).
+After completing the training, churches are invited to either create a Green Team (if they do not already have one) or complete a green project at their church.
+Cost of the virtual training is $40 per church.
+Scholarships are available for churches with financial need.
+One participant from each church should register for the whole team; that person will be responsible for passing along information to the other team member(s).
+For more information, e-mail Mariellyn Grace, director of Mission Engagement.

 Registration and Details